 This might sound crazy, but in between meals, sometimes when I think I’m hungry I just drink down a big glass of room temperature water.
-After I wait about 20 minutes if I’m still hungry I will find a FP snack, but usually, most of the time, I’m not even hungry anymore.
+After I wait about 20 minutes if I’m still hungry I will find a Fuel Pull snack, but usually, most of the time, I’m not even hungry anymore.
 I say this all the time (mostly to myself) but it can’t be said enough, hydrate, hydrate, hydrate.
 I think so many of us just get busy and forget to drink.
 If you have Stevia and Apple Cider Vinegar, you should be drinking your Good Girl Moon Shine, but don’t fret if you can’t.
 Just drink your water!

 Here are some of my favorite bloggers who share more frugal tips: